 The agencies work with clients to develop a full continuum of care that addresses both their immediate and long-term needs.
 Referrals are made to collaborating agencies for needed services and food, material and additional financial assistance is provided on a case-by-case basis as part of the plan developed to help the client establish, or regain, self-sufficiency.

-You can become part of the energy assistance campaign by either participating in the Walk on Feb.
-23, 2013 at Turner Park at Midtown Crossing, or by donating funds online, by mail, or using the form on your local utility bills.
+You can become part of the energy assistance campaign by either participating in the Run and Walk on March 1, 2014 at Turner Park at Midtown Crossing, or by donating funds online, by mail, or using the form on your local utility bills.